pravega/pravega/docs/deployment/installation.md

 # Installing Pravega

-Prior to installing pravega, install the required [prerequisites](deployment.md) from the deployment guide.
+Prior to installing Pravega, install the required [prerequisites](deployment.md) from the deployment guide.
 For non-production systems, you can use the containers provided by the [docker](docker-swarm.md) installation to run non-production HDFS, Zookeeper or Bookkeeper.

-There are two key components to pravega that need to be run:
+There are two key components to Pravega that need to be run:

-- Controller - Control plane for pravega.
+- Controller - Control plane for Pravega.
 Installation requires at least one controller.
 Two or more are recommended for HA.
-- Segment Store - Storage node for pravega.
+- Segment Store - Storage node for Pravega.
 Installation requires at least one segment store.

-Before you start, you need to download the latest pravega release.
-You can find the latest pravega release on the [github releases page](https://github.com/pravega/pravega/releases).
+Before you start, you need to download the latest Pravega release.
+You can find the latest Pravega release on the [github releases page](https://github.com/pravega/pravega/releases).

 ## Recommendations